How to Make a MUMMY MASK

 2. Using posterboard, create the "outline" of a mummy mask and cut out an oval for the student's face to stick through.

-4. Position student comfortably on the floor or and place a wet (damp) paper towel over face (if using Vaseline), making a small opening for the nostrils.
-Smooth the paper towel down as much as possible in order to follow the form of the face.
+4. Position student comfortably on the floor or a table and smooth the plastic wrap as much as possible in order to follow the form of the face.
 Student must be able to stay completely still in order for the mask to set well and for the facial features to be accurate.

 5. Place posterboard "headdress" over face.
 The opening should allow for the chin and top of the head to come forward, but should not be so wide that the ears are exposed.